osoc16/mobylink/_examples/accident.md

     description: A descriptor indicating the most significant factor causing an accident.
   -
     property: vehicleInvolved
-    description: The vehicle involved in the accident.
+    description: The <a href="http://vocab.datex.org/terms#Vehicle">Vehicle</a> involved in the accident.
 ---

 This describes an Accident.